How to Make Your Ultra-Premium, Top-Shelf Offer Feel Like an Absolute Steal

 Let's say your prospects are looking at an eBook you're selling that sits around $100.

 I can guarantee that the conversation playing out in their minds would sound something like this:

 “$100?
 For a book?
 What makes this so damn special, anyhow?
 I can get four books off of Amazon for less!”

-Based on what we know about price conditioning, that sort of resistance would be totally normal.
+Based on what we know about price conditioning, that resistance would be average.

 That's because the framing for this particular product is all wrong.